SvenMichaelKlose/tunix/src/ultifs/README.md

 On error this routine returns with the carry flag set and further information about it in STATUS.

+## CLRCN - Close default input and output files

+This routine closes and restores the default screen and keyboard channels.
+It is usually called after opening other I/O channels and using them for I/O operations.
+The default input device is 0, the keyboard.
+The default output device is 3, the screen.

+If one of the channels to be closed is to the serial bus, an UNTALK signal is sent first to clear the input channel or an UNLISTEN is sent to clear the output channel.
+By not calling this routine and leaving listener(s) active on the serial bus, several devices can receive the same data from the VIC at the same time.
+One way to take advantage of this would be to command the printer to LISTEN and the disk to TALK.
+This would allow direct printing of a disk file.

+This routine never returns with an error.

 ## CLOSE - Close logical file

 This routine is used to close a logical file after all